chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_admin_upgrade_ha_upgrade_backend_slave.rst

    Wed, 28 Mar 2012 22:09:17 +0000: Stopping service nginx
    Wed, 28 Mar 2012 22:09:18 +0000: Transitioned to backup

-If instead bringing the backup node online triggers a transition to master, please use the top command to watch for the load average to fall below 1.00 before proceeding.
+If instead bringing the backup node online triggers a transition to master, use the top command to watch for the load average to fall below 1.00 before proceeding.